GeminiDRSoftware/astrodata/docs/miscellaneous/pyopensci_response_1.md

 **1. What is your conception of how this should interact with the rest of the ecosystem (thinking mostly about nddata and ccdproc here)?**

-`astrodata` uses `astropy.nddata` for most of its core arithmetic functionality, including a number of the same, or slightly modified mixins.
+`astrodata` uses `astropy.nddata` for most of its core arithmetic functionality, including a number of the same, or slightly modified, mixins.
 There are likely some points of consolidation (see below) between the two that may happen.
 As for ccdproc, I think with `CCDData` already inheriting `NDDataArray` (which is similar to `NDAstroData`), there are opportunities for integration there.
 I would need to spend some more time thinking about that and looking at source, though.

 **2. Does it make sense to upstream any of this (like the arithmetic handling or allowing for any WCS, not just an astropy.wcs) to astropy.nddata?
 Or to ccdproc?**